onecloudemoji/onecloudemoji.github.io/_posts/2021-03-11-esxi-revert-panel.md

 ![lie](/assets/images/esxi/lie.png)

-To help clear it out (and add another throwaway line to my [capstone blogpost](https://onecloudemoji.github.io/labbing/vagrant-ad-lab/)) this small post was written.
+To help clear out that folder (and add another throwaway line to my [capstone blogpost](https://onecloudemoji.github.io/labbing/vagrant-ad-lab/)) this small post was written.

 It can be found [here](https://raw.githubusercontent.com/onecloudemoji/onecloudemoji.github.io/master/assets/images/esxi/lab_reset_sanitised.py).
 I honestly dont even care for it enough to make a whole repo for it.
 I have moved right on from using esxi as a base.
 My thinking on  how to ensure the machines were constantly "deployable" was to mark the vhds as read only.
 That way whenever the machine was re/booted it would go back to its previous state, since nothing can be  written to the file.